JarrentWu1031/AnimateAnyMesh/README.md

 ```
 pip install -r requirements.txt
 ```
 You may have to install some dependencies when using bpy.
+You also have to download the model weights ([HuggingFace](https://huggingface.co/JarrentWu/AnimateAnyMesh/tree/main), [Google Drive](https://drive.google.com/drive/folders/1maN5AHKKRDVylKzNuhX8NkBsOZylzA3u)) and unzip them under the main folder.

 ## 📖 Usage